SAHFEERULWASIHF/it-job-market-dashboard/README.md

-# 💼 IT Job Market Intelligence Dashboard – United States
+# 💼 IT Job Market Intelligence Dashboard

-Analyze and visualize salary trends, role distribution, and hiring patterns in the United States IT job market using real-world data.
+Analyze and visualize salary trends, role distribution, and hiring patterns in the Global IT job market using real-world data.
 This project focuses on roles across experience levels—Entry, Mid, Senior, and Expert—and aims to uncover actionable insights for job seekers and HR professionals.

 ---

 ## 📌 Objective

-- Understand salary distribution across US IT roles
+- Understand salary distribution across Global IT roles
 - Identify top-paying roles and high-demand locations
 - Support freshers and career switchers with career decisions
 - Demonstrate data analytics, visualization, and storytelling skills